3.2. Cost Estimation in Single-Table Query

 By default, the histogram_bounds is divided into 100 buckets.
 Figure 3.7 illustrates the buckets and the corresponding histogram_bounds in this example.
 Buckets are numbered starting from 0, and every bucket stores (approximately) the same number of tuples.
 The values of histogram_bounds are the bounds of the corresponding buckets.
 For example, the 0th value of the histogram bounds is 1, which means that it is the minimum value of the tuples stored in bucket 0.
 The 1st value is 100 and this is the minimum value of the tuples stored in bucket 1, and so on.

-Fig. 3.7.
+Figure 3.7.
 Buckets and histogram_bounds.

 Next, the calculation of the selectivity will be shown using the example in this subsection.
-The query has a WHERE clause ‘$\text{data} \lt 240$’ and the value 240 is in the second bucket.
+The query has a WHERE clause ‘$\text{data} \lt= 240$’ and the value 240 is in the second bucket.
 In this case, the selectivity can be derived by applying linear interpolation.
 Thus, the selectivity of the column ‘data’ in this query is calculated using the following equation:

 $$ \begin{align} \text{Selectivity} &= \frac{2 + (240-\text{hb[2]})/(\text{hb[3]} - \text{hb[2]})}{100} \\ &= \frac{2 + (240-200) / (300-200)}{100} = \frac{2 + 40/100}{100} \\ &= 0.024 \tag{6} \end{align} $$